 It’s been an interesting awareness and something that takes some practice.
 But as I got comfortable with shifting my listening over to Channel 2, I became much more aware of what is actually on Channel 1!
 It’s akin to static.
 A bunch of background chatter going on that actually tries to pull me away from listening, to protect me from what might go wrong, how I might be wrong or what might be wrong with the person I’m listening to.
 With all that going on it is pretty hard to hear what my conversational partner is actually saying!!

 Channel 2 has a clarity much more in line with what we expect from digital media.
 When I get myself onto Channel 2 I’m no longer interested in me.
 I’m interested in the bigger picture.
 I’m listening for facts, choices, where I should take responsibility, what could help, and I’m accepting of things outside my norms.
+I’m also using empathy to sense what might be happening for others.
 There is no noise because I’m afraid I’ll miss the opportunity to learn something!

 The applicability of this approach as a leader Is incredible.
 With most leaders, team members don’t need a demonstration that the leader is experienced and capable.
 They already know that.
 They don’t want the judging that comes with Channel 1.
 They want clear and confident guidance.
 They want an unbiased sounding board.
 They want to combine the benefit of our experience with their energy, expertise and ideas.
 They want us on Channel 2!